srinivasyadav18/xapian-gsoc-plan/proposal.rst

 My main areas of interest includes C++ and Go.I like the thread support provided in  go and c++.
 As go achieves concurrency in two ways one using goroutines and other using channels .
-Go threads are often called light-weight threads as they occupy very less stack compared to threads in c++ , java and more over many go threads can be multiplexed to one os thread where as pthreads occupy one OS thread that could be huge performance boost when dealing with millions of go threads which are going to perform tiny tasks(go routines) (here is an article on go threads vs java threads https://rcoh.me/posts/why-you-can-have-a-million-go-routines-but-only-1000-java-threads/)
+Go threads are often called light-weight threads as they occupy very less stack space(8KB) compared to threads in c++(1-2MB) , java and more over many go threads can be multiplexed to one os thread where as pthreads occupy one OS thread that could be huge performance boost when dealing with millions of go threads which are going to perform tiny tasks(go routines) (here is an article on go threads vs java threads https://rcoh.me/posts/why-you-can-have-a-million-go-routines-but-only-1000-java-threads/).
-I have previously used cgo and swig in small projects(Implementing fourier transformations in go at c speed as fourier transformation is used heavly on larger data sets in machine learning).
+I have previously used cgo and swig in small projects(Implementing fourier transformations in GO at C speed as fourier transformation is used heavly on larger data sets in machine learning).
 Docker and Kubernetes are the two famous projects written in golang and are widely used.
 So I would like to provide support for xapian in Go.